unifiedcompliance/Schema-Docs/proposed-vocabulary/person-endpoints.md

 * A `local_reference_id` may be supplied to any core object or sub-object which will be echoed within the object response.
 This allows tagging of any object to ensure accurate processing is maintained in some systems.
 (See the `local_reference_id` section for more detail.)

 ### Created_by Audit Record and Person 0
-* When you send a POST to create a Person object, you must supply an `x-requester-person` with a person id (the person making the request).
+* When you send a POST to create a Person object, you must supply an `x-requester-person` in the header as the person id making the request.
 This sets the created_by field in the audit record to the person who added the object.
 * In the case where a Person (as a user of your application) is adding themselves, `x-requester-person` may be set to 0 for the POST.
 This will create the Person and assign the change to the newly created Person.
+Any subsequent calls from that Person should use their ID.

 ### Minimum Required Object